Project-Sothea/Contingency/README.md

 2. Periodically check the run logs to ensure that the backups are working
 3. You can also make sure the webserver is running in advance.

+Importing CSV to Database (System is down):
+1. Make sure the database info in columns.py is correct, and backend, frontend and database container is up.
+2. Copy the latest backup csv from /cron/backups to /merger, and rename it to merged_output.csv
+3. Make sure to clear any existing database data on the current machine.
+(Use TRUNCATE in PgAdmin)
+4. Navigate to /importer and run `python importer.py`

 Converting DB to Data Sheet: (System is down)
 1. Run the Initialiser.py script, which pulls the latest backup csv from /cron/backups, and converts it to DataSheet.xlsx.
 2. Place the DataSheet.xlsx in the /server/uploads folder for the stations to use.